Jacksonville Sharks (WFL): History

 The Sharks were one of the original franchises of the World Football League, a failed attempt to launch a major professional football league in the United States in competition with the National Football League.
 In 1974, the team played seven home games at the Gator Bowl Stadium in Jacksonville.
 The Sharks roster was a mixture of rookies such as Mike Townsend, Eddie McAshan and Reggie Oliver, and veterans like Ike Lassiter, John Stofa, Drew Buie, and former University of Florida All-American lineman Larry Gagner.
 Six weeks into the season, the team had a 2–4 record, and owner Fran Monaco fired head coach Bud Asher—who had actually loaned Monaco $27,000 a few weeks earlier in order to meet payroll.
 The Sharks did not improve under new coach Charlie Tate, however, losing six of their remaining eight games.

 Despite their mediocre play on the field, the Sharks reported that they were second in the league in attendance.
 The front office claimed to have sold 18,000 season tickets, and listed attendance numbers of 59,112 for the home opener against the New York Stars and 46,780 for their second home game against the Southern California Sun.
 However, in a similar situation to that in Philadelphia, the club later admitted to giving away 44,000 tickets for the first two games and distributing many thousands more free or sharply discounted tickets for subsequent home games.
 As with several WFL teams, declining real ticket sales coupled with uncontrolled spending led to serious cash flow problems.
 The team also dealt with some infrastructure problems: while on national television, the power failed at the Gator Bowl during the team's game against the New York Stars on July 11, forcing the game to be delayed while power was restored to the lights.

 Monaco tried to sell the team to New York financier William Pease; however, after it emerged that Pease was under indictment regarding a Connecticut land deal, the WFL took over the franchise on September 22.
 The players, who had not been paid for over a month, threatened not to fly to Anaheim to play the Southern California Sun.
 League Commissioner Gary Davidson paid them $65,000 in escrow and the players made the trip.
 A week later, after vetoing several prospective owners, the WFL folded the team (as well as the hapless Detroit Wheels), and the Sharks' last six games were cancelled.

-Today, the name is used by the National Arena League's Jacksonville Sharks, which began play in the Arena Football League in 2010.
+Today, the name is used by the Indoor Football League's Jacksonville Sharks, which began play in the Arena Football League in 2010.